jasonrhodes/ohsnap/README.md

 Optional string that will be printed to the console (if logging is turned on) whenever a test fails, usually to tell the user how to autofix the snapshot.

-**autofix** (optiona, default `false`)
+**autofix** (optional, default `false`)

 If true, broken snapshot tests will be rewritten and updated.
-You need to figure out how you want the user to do this -- in this example it's by re-running the test suite with `AUTOFIX=true` prepended.
+You need to figure out how you want the user to do this -- in my example (below) it's by re-running the test suite with `AUTOFIX=true` prepended.

 ### snap()